 When you aren't volunteer working, you are free to explore the surroundings on your own or simply take it easy and just enjoy life!
-You can explore the rainforest with its waterfalls, head into Puyo for other fun, or head to other nearby towns such as Baños, an idyllic town that offers adventure activities, among other things.
+You can explore the rainforest with its waterfalls, head into Puyo for fun activities, or head to other nearby towns such as Baños, an idyllic town that offers adventure activities among other things.

 When you have booked your volunteer program with us, we will send you an application form (together with the registration fee).
-Fill out the application form and return it to us, we will then forward it to the projekt as basis for your volunteer placement.
+Fill out the application form and return it to us so that we can then forward it to the project as the basis for your volunteer placement.

 Liability insurance is included in the price of your volunteer trip.
 Liability insurance applies to occasions when you as a private person are required to pay damages for having unintentionally damaged someone or someone’s property.

-You, yourself are responsible to ensure that your insurance cover covers illness, injury and theft while you travel and work as a volunteer.
+You have sole responsibility to ensure that your insurance covers illness, injury and theft while you travel and work as a volunteer.

 Remember to get vaccinated about a month before your departure.
-Check with your lokal vaccination center or doctor what vaccinations you need for your travels.
+Check with your local vaccination center or doctor which vaccinations you need for your travels.
 We always recommend that you have adequate protection against Hepatitis A and B, Tetanus and Cholera, regardless of destination.